CS381DataAnalysis/CS381DataAnalysis.github.io/index.md

 ### Implement steps:
-#### Step 1:  Target value.
+#### Step 1:  Target variable.

+sales

 #### Step 2:  think about dependencies.

-Dependent variable : income.
+independent variable : DayOfWeek, Customers, Promo, SchoolHoliday.

-How to calculate income:  trips *fare_price.

-Which hour on weekdays/weekend , we have the lowest total income(gross/net)?

-Does promotion and income have a positive relationship?
+target variable depends on the above instances.

+Predict the sales on a particular day.

 The Confusion Matrix